-- verifies that the registration conditions continue to be complied with; - establishes and manages a Register of European political parties and European political foundations; - exercises control of compliance by European political parties and European political foundations with specific obligations (in cooperation with the European Parliament and by the competent Member States); - imposes financial sanctions; and - publishes specific information on its website, in line with Article 32.

-183. In line with national best practices and in order to strengthen the controlling regime of European political parties, the APPF could therefore be endowed with legal enforcement powers with the capacity to oblige European political parties and other relevant stakeholders to observe the legislation.
-For this reason, and in addition to the power to monitor accounts and conduct audits of financial reports, the APPF should, at a minimum, also have the ability to investigate and pursue potential violations.
-Other legal enforcement stakeholders, such as the European Anti-Fraud Office (OLAF) and the European Public Prosecutor's Office (EPPO) should also be endowed with the relevant prerogatives and Regulation 1141/2014 should include necessary provisions for judicial oversight.
+- 291. According to Article 6, the APPF verifies that the registration conditions continue to be complied with, exercises control of compliance by European political parties and European political foundations with specific obligations (in cooperation with the European Parliament and by the competent Member States), and imposes financial sanctions.
+However, unlike OLAF or the newly created EPPO, it is not endowed with proper investigative or law enforcement powers. - 292.
+In line with national best practices and in order to strengthen the controlling regime of European political parties, the APPF could therefore be endowed with legal enforcement powers with the capacity to oblige European political parties and other relevant stakeholders to observe the legislation.
+For this reason, and in addition to the power to monitor accounts and conduct audits of financial reports, the APPF should, at a minimum, also have the ability to investigate and pursue potential violations.151 Other legal enforcement stakeholders, such as the European Anti-Fraud Office (OLAF) and the European Public Prosecutor's Office (EPPO) should also be endowed with the relevant prerogatives and Regulation 1141/2014 should include necessary provisions for judicial oversight.